 This bike helmet features the universal youth size (52-56 cm) which makes it suitable for kids roughly from the age of 4 to the age of 10.
 It comes in three colors — black, blue, and white.

-Best XC helmet
+Best bicycle helmet for XC

 The Kali Maraka XC Logo helmet is the perfect choice for long and tiring XC rides.
 It is made with the Composite Fusion Plus technology in mind, which is intended to lower the weight and increase the strength of a helmet by combining carbon fiber, fibreglass and polycarbonate materials.